leite/fgodmod/README.md

 Install:

-	You only need fgod.pyromod file:
+	You now only need fgod.pyromod file:
 		https://github.com/fraizy22/fgodmod/raw/master/fgod.pyromod

 	Drag & Drop this file over 0ad start icon and It will start the mod.
 Hit Save and Start mods.

 	Or run 0ad fgod.pyromod from terminal within Download folder.

+	If works skip from here and read Features below.

 	If fgod mod does not show up in the modlist go manually: